-FSANZ has prepared an Assessment Report for Proposal P294, which includes the identification and discussion of the key issues and prepared a draft variation to the Australia New Zealand Food Standards Code (the Code).
-Proposal P294 has been declared as an 'urgent' proposal under Division 5, section 24 of the Food Standards Australia New Zealand Act 1991.
+FSANZ prepared an Assessment Report for Proposal P294, which included the identification and discussion of the key issues and prepared a draft variation to the Australia New Zealand Food Standards Code (the Code).
+Proposal P294 was declared as an 'urgent' proposal under Division 5, section 24 of the Food Standards Australia New Zealand Act 1991.

 Where a proposal has been declared 'urgent', FSANZ must seek submissions from interested parties on the proposal.
 The maximum time for making submissions where a proposal is urgent is ten working days.
 For Proposal P294, FSANZ specified a submission period of five working days.
 After the submissions were received, FSANZ then considered the Proposal further, and had regard to the submissions received which is detailed in this Report.
 The variation to Standard 1.4.2 was gazetted and took effect on 14 May 2004.
-FSANZ will complete a Final Assessment of Proposal P294 within 12 months of the date of effect of the variation to the Code.